kybp/forum/README.md

 To run the app, all you need is a recent version of Docker.

+To set up, first copy `.env.example` into a file named `.env`.
+The default settings should work, but take a peek in the file and see if you want to change anything.

 The included `run` script wraps docker commands for common tasks.
 To spin up the app in dev mode, just do `./run`.
 See the bottom of the `run` script for other commands.

+The first time you run the app, you will also need to `./run migrate` in order to set up the database.

 ### e2e Specs